|Birthdate:||June 29, 1980|

 Truex wound up 11th in the final point standings with 19 top 10s in 36 starts.
 His best finish was second place twice, at Kansas Speedway on both occasions – to Denny Hamlin in April and Matt Kenseth in October.
 He also won the pole for the spring event at Texas Motor Speedway, finishing sixth on race day.

 Truex entered the 2013 campaign with a 203-race winless streak dating back to June 2007.

 That ended with a victory in Sonoma, Calif.
 But Truex’s 2013 season will be remembered as one in which he became the first driver in the 10-year history of the playoff format to be dismissed from the title series.
 That was the price he paid after NASCAR determined that Michael Waltrip Racing attempted to manipulate the outcome of the regular-season finale in Richmond in ways that assisted Truex in securing that post-season berth.

 On the stat sheet, Truex ended the year with 15 top-10 finishes in his 36 starts – including the road-course victory in Northern California.
 He was 16th in the final point standings.

-Truex failed to qualify for the post-season Chase in 2014 and slipped to 24th in the final standings in his first year at Furniture Row Racing.
+Truex failed to qualify for the post-season in 2014 and slipped to 24th in the final standings in his first year at Furniture Row Racing.
 He more than made up for that the following season, earning a spot in The Championship 4 at Homestead-Miami Speedway.
-He fell short in his title bid, ending the year fourth in Chase points.
+He fell short in his title bid, ending the year fourth.

 In 2016, Truex scored four wins – including a dominating performance in the Coca-Cola 600 – and the No. 6 seed in the Chase.
 Engine failure at Talladega Superspeedway left him with a 40th-place finish, ending his title hopes.
 He finished 11th in the final point standings.